yvonnesarah/Console-Finances/README.md

 # Console-Finances

-## Description
+## 📌 Description
-The Console Finance Tool presents analysis of the previously given financial records of a company.
-Available dataset was composed of Date and Profit/Losses data.
-The tool is enable to show the total months included in dataset, the net total amount of Profit/Losses over the entire period, the average of the changes in Profit/Losses over the entire period.
-It also defines the greatest increase in profits and the greatest decrease in losses over the entire period.
+The Console Finance Tool provides analysis of a company's financial records based on a dataset containing Date and Profit/Loss information.
+The tool computes and displays various key financial metrics, including the total number of months in the dataset, the net total Profit/Loss over the entire period, the average change in Profit/Loss, and the greatest increase and decrease in profits.
+These insights allow for a comprehensive overview of the company's financial performance.

-## Prerequisites
+## 🛠 Prerequisites
-N/A
+No additional prerequisites are required to run the tool.

-## Criteria
+## 📋 Criteria
-* Calculate the total number of months included in the dataset.
+* Calculates the total number of months included in the dataset.
-* Calculate the net total amount of Profit/Losses over the entire period.
+* Computes the net total amount of Profit/Loss over the entire period.
-* Calculate the average of the changes in Profit/Losses over the entire period.
+* Determines the average of the changes in Profit/Losses over the entire period.
-* Calculate the greatest increase in profits (date and amount) over the entire period.
+* Identifies the greatest increase in profits (with the corresponding date and amount).
-* Calculate the greatest decrease in profits (date and amount) over the entire period.
+* Identifies the greatest decrease in losses (with the corresponding date and amount).

- ## Technologies Used
+ ## 💻 Technologies Used
- Built with:
+This project was built using:
 * HTML
 * JavaScript

-## Installation
+## 🚀 Installation
-N/A
+No installation is needed.
+The tool runs directly in the browser using the developer console.

-## Usage
+## 📚 Usage
-To use this Console Finance tool, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see the results of the total number of months included in the dataset, the average of the changes in profit/losses over the entire period, greatest increase in profits (date and amount) over the entire period and greatest decrease in profits (date and amount) over the entire period.

-## Project Link
+1. Open the Console Finance Tool by navigating to the following Live Application.

+2. Open Chrome DevTools by pressing:
+* Command + Option + I (macOS)
+* Control + Shift + I (Windows)

+3. A console panel will open, displaying the financial analysis results:
+* Total number of months in the dataset.
+* Net total Profit/Loss.
+* Average change in Profit/Loss.
+* Greatest increase in profits (date and amount).
+* Greatest decrease in profits (date and amount).

+## 🔗 Live Demo & Repository
-Application can can be viewed here:
+Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/Console-Finances/)

 * [Repository](https://github.com/yvonnesarah/Console-Finances)

-## Screenshot
+## 🖼 Screenshot
-Console Finances
+Below is a preview of Console Finances:
 ![Screenshot](assets/images/console-finances.png "Console Finances")

-## Credit
+## 👥 Credit
-N/A
+No external credits or attributions are required.

-## Licence
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.